dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

                        \(x : Int) -> return [Error Unit] 0}}
         in return [Error Unit] self;
     ~~~

+{>> This is a rather unorthodox compilation of classes compared to conventional oo-languages.
+And it's only correct if the data in the object is immutable.
+A more conventional way is to pass the object as an extra argument to every method; the `self` parameter.
+If you used this compilation scheme then you wouldn't have to add the extra `Unit` argument to every method.
+You would also not have to use a recursive definition. <<}

     The next example demonstrates how a class definition for a subclass looks: